Mansur-N-Abdulmohammed/A13-Nexcent/README.md

-Hey whatsup , its one of my project , i hope you all like it
+Hey whatsup , its one of my project with the name "Nexcent" , i hope you all like it